 The Food and Drug Administration (FDA)

-on Friday proposed easing its ban on gay and bisexual men donating
+is considering easing its ban on gay and bisexual men donating blood.

 The FDA adopted a lifetime ban on gay

 men donating blood in 1983 in response to the AIDS crisis.
 In 2015,